CambrianTech/react-lazy-elements/README.md

-# react-zoomable
-Add zoom at point and pan to any react element, cross browser and device supported
+# Lazy elements for react